jmaas/splunk-configs-clustering/README.md

 Search-head Apps
 ----------------
-The search-head apps are installed on the `deployer` in /opt/splunk/etc/shcluster/apps` and pushed to all search-heads.
+The search head apps are installed on the `deployer` in `/opt/splunk/etc/shcluster/apps` and pushed to all search-heads.

 - `xxx`: